 1. Prepare the sweetened coconut milk.
 Combine the coconut milk with sugar (or your prefer sweetened) and mix until the sugar dissolves.
 Set aside or refrigerate until needed.

 🌟 Pro tip: You can make this ahead of time and refrigerate it for a couple of hours so that your mango sago can be served chilled.
-Or, you can add some ice to the coconut milk, if you don't mind it being slightly diluted.
+Or, you can add some ice to the coconut milk, if you prefer it thinner and less rich.

 2. Cook the sago.
 Bring a pot of water to a boil and add the sago pearls into the water while stirring.
 Keep the water at a high simmer and cook the pearls for about 10 to 15 or according to package instruction, until most of the pearls only have a small white dot in the middle.
 Make sure to stir frequently.

-🌟 Pro tip: Make sure to have at least 5 to 6 cups of water!
-The sago pearls will expand as it cooks and also release starch, which will make the water thick.
+🌟 Pro tip: Make sure to have at least 5 to 6 cups of water in a large enough pot.
+The sago pearls will expand as it cooks and also release starch, which will make the water thick and likely to boil over.
+You can add more hot water to the pot if the water looks low.

 5. Drain and rinse.
 When the sago pearls are done cooking, drain the tapioca pearls with a mesh strainer and rinse thoroughly with cold water until completely cooled.
 Drain well.